mtzfactory/nango/docs/docs/quickstart.md

 # Quickstart

-Let's test Nango and send a message to the #welcome channel on our [community Slack](https://join.slack.com/t/nango-community/shared_invite/zt-1cvpdflmb-TMrjJJ_AZJeMivOgt906HA) in 30 seconds.
+Let's test Nango and send a message to Slack in 30 seconds.

 ## Start the clock & let's go!
 Clone the Nango repo & move into the example dir: